alfsaissore/tripwire_docker/README.md

 and tripwire.php have active Analytics tracking leaking the data presumable for the author of the software.
 While the purpose of the tracking is hopefully benign you are responsible for your site and GA can be configured in ways that are a breach of GDPR in the EU.*

+## Other notes
+- If you move an existing Tripwire database from one server to another you need to either have identical user + host for the database or update the user on each DEFINER line to match the new environment.